ejramas/TT_RAM-SRAM-Sense_Amp/docs/info.md

 ![Alt text](Sense_Amp-Schem.png)

 Lastly, we were suggested to connect the sources of the CMOS NMOS' together.
-This makes the effective resistance of the source of the NMOS and the ground zero, which dramatically increases the gain of the CMOS inverter while still maintaining the differential output of the circuit.
+This makes the effective resistance of the source of the NMOS and the ground zero, which dramatically increases the gain of the CMOS inverter.
+As the CMOS's amplified voltages feed into the two NMOS's, which either reduce or increase the amount of current flowing through the circuit.
+This feedback works as a sort of common mode correction.
 This remarkably increased gain and made it so the output common mode is always 0.9V.
 After adjusting the widths/lengths to maximize gain, we were able to achieve a final gain of 33.7dB (with a 20mV input differential at 0.9V common mode).
 ![Alt text](../test/LTSpice/Design3_Sim1.png)

 Additionally, we replace the current source from a MOSFET with a bias voltage, to a current mirror.
 The effect this has is to make the current far more consistent.
 Using a single MOSFET would make the current extremely sensitive to slight changes in V_T and other MOSFET parameters, whereas using a current mirror uses MOSFETs with matched geometries and uses a resistor as the main reference for the current, thus making the current far more predictable.